zachncurry/zachncurry/README.md

 - **[Texas A & M Engineering for Technical Cybersecurity Certification](https://teex.org/program/technical-cybersecurity/)** _Opens opportunity to join the ITDRC, Cybsersecurity Response Team_
     - Paid for by DHS/FEMA through my volunteer work with the ITDRC
     - Focus: Learn the Department of Homeland Security's approach to
-        - Governmental Considerations & Laws for Cyber Ethics
+        - Governmental Considerations & Laws for Cyber Ethics: DONE
-        - Cybersecurity in the Workplace
+        - Cybersecurity in the Workplace: DONE
-        - Network Assurance
+        - Network Assurance: DONE
-        - Digital Forensics
+        - Digital Forensics: In Progress
         - Information Security
         - Secure Software
 - **[Python for IT Automation](https://github.com/zachncurry/Python-for-IT-Automation/tree/main)** _GitHub Portfolio_</br>